They include a range of different styles, including modified Ashtanga. Yin, Hatha, Vinyasa Flow, Kundalini and Iyengar with minimum props.

-Book on-line now and give your body a week of this healthy practise, fresh air, good food, mental relaxation and meet some like-minded souls along the way.
+Book online now and give your body a week of this healthy practice, fresh air, good food, mental relaxation and meet some like-minded souls along the way.

 Yoga is not about forcing your body into perfect alignment but about finding the alignment for your perfect body

 What is Yoga